gravityinescapable/CS-357/README.md

 - `data_loader.py`: Contains function to load the JSON file

 ### Pre-requisites
-Install the Gurobi solver for optimization and obtain the corresponding license Create a virtual environment and install the dependencies.
+Install the Gurobi solver for optimization and obtain the corresponding license.
+Create a virtual environment and install the dependencies.
 ```bash
 $ python -m venv /path/to/new/virtual/environment